NLNOG/ring-web/content/post/network-design-gmbh-ch-joins-the-ring.md

 <a href="http://ndm.ch/">Network Design GmbH</a> - AS 44706 - joined the RING today.
 Network Design provides managed server solutions, e-mail anti-spam gateways and DSL-based internet connections.
 All their services are IPv6 enabled.
 They also offer general network consulting services and web-programming in PHP5 and Python.

-Users can connect to networkdesign01.ring.nlnog.net, which is located in Zürich, Switzerland
+Users can connect to networkdesign01.ring.nlnog.net, which is located in Z&#252;rich, Switzerland